TEBco01/js-md5/README.md

 ```
 Between the assigment to `a` on the first and last line, its value is used five times.
 Without the `| 0` at the end of the line, this would mean five conversions from float representation to integer representation.
-With it, there is only one conversion.
-This leads to a significant speedup (around 45-70% when it was added orginally).
+With it, there is only one conversion done.
+This leads to a significant speedup (around 45-70% when it was added here).

 Bear in mind there is an overhead for the `| 0` operation.
 Doing one after every addition is slower, for instance.
 Thus they are best used in cases like this example, where one variable is going to be used in several
 bitwise operations later and the conversion operation is cheaper than the later conversions together.

-### 2. Using many local variables instead of an array
+### 2. Decomposing a frequently used array

-One peculiar optimization which I can't fully explain but nonetheless sped up the implementation by 10-15% is using
+One optimization which empirically sped up the implementation by 10-15% is using
 16 local variables instead of a typed array of length 16.

 Before, `X` was computed as follows and used as `X[i]`.